-The legislative branch consists of a 24-member Student Senate and four finance committees comprised of 7-12 student members each.
+The legislative branch consists of a 24-member Student Senate and four finance committees comprised of seven to twelve student members each.
 Broadly, the legislative branch is responsible for initiating Incidental Fund decisions and allocations, writing resolutions, and confirming or denying presidential appointees.

-The Athletics and Contracts Finance Committee (“ACFC”) recommends the appropriation of Incidental Fees for Contracted Service Providers.
-Eight services are included in ACFC’s portfolio, including LTD Transit Passes for Students, Student Legal Services, Athletic Tickets for Students, and Child Care Services at Spencer View Housing.
+The Contracts Finance Committee (CFC) recommends the appropriation of Incidental Fees for contracted service providers.
+Some of the services included in CFC’s portfolio, include LTD Transit Passes for Students, Student Legal Services, and Child Care Services at Spencer View Housing.
 For more information please see our Resources page.

-The Departments Finance Committee (“DFC”) recommends the appropriation of Incidental Fees for Department-Based Programs of the University.
-Currently, sixteen department-based programs are funded by DFC, such as Mills International Center, Safe Ride and Designated Driver Shuttle, Student Government Engagement and Success, Conflict Resolution Services, the UO Zero Waste Program, and the Women’s Center.
+The Departments Finance Committee (DFC) recommends the appropriation of Incidental Fees for department-based programs of the university.
+Currently, 17 department-based programs are funded by DFC, such as Mills International Center, Duck Rides, Student Government Engagement and Success, Student Conflict Resolution Services, the UO Zero Waste Program, and the Women’s Center.

 The Constitutional Court